Macavitycode/ubuntu-config/README.md

 # Ubuntu config

-This repo is for keeping track of customisations I made to Ubuntu.
+Here are the important changes I made to ubuntu.

 ## Terminal related (and installs)
 To import my treminal settings download the usable-theme-profile.dconf from this repo and do